TYPO3-Solr/ext-solr/Documentation/Releases/solr release 5.0.md

 ### RST Documentation

-We've ported the typoscript reference from the forge wiki into an rst format.
+We've ported the TypoScript reference from the forge wiki into an rst format.
 At the same time we've enhanced the documentation with chapters about:

 - Getting Started
 - The Backend